helloavery/service-discovery/README.md

 # Service Discovery

-Load balancer and feign client that leverages Consul.
+Feign client that leverages Consul.
-Eliminates the need to have logic for HTTP clients to make API calls to external services while providing a load balancing solution
+Eliminates the need to have logic for HTTP clients to make API calls to external services while providing a partial load balancing solution by only providing healthy services

 # How it works
 Registering services/endpoints: